A-Momin/noteshub/nts/notes_aws1.md

         -   `Usage Costs`: While there is no charge for creating a NAT Gateway, you are billed for the data processing and data transfer fees associated with outbound traffic routed through the NAT Gateway.
 Pricing is based on the volume of data processed and the AWS region where the NAT Gateway is deployed.
         -   `Automatic Failover`: AWS NAT Gateway automatically detects failures and redirects traffic to healthy instances.
 This ensures continuous availability and minimizes disruption to outbound internet connectivity.

-    -   **Network Access Control List (NACL)**: AWS Network Access Control Lists (NACLs) are stateless, optional security layers that control inbound and outbound traffic at the subnet level in an Amazon VPC.
+    -   <details><summary style="font-size:20px;color:Magenta">Network Access Control List (NACL)</summary>

+        AWS Network Access Control Lists (NACLs) are stateless, optional security layers that control inbound and outbound traffic at the subnet level in an Amazon VPC.
 They act as a firewall for controlling traffic entering and leaving one or more subnets within a VPC.
 Here's an explanation of the key aspects of AWS NACLs:

         -   `Subnet-Level Security`: NACLs are associated with individual subnets within a VPC.
 Each subnet can have its own NACL, which allows you to customize the network security policies for different parts of your VPC.
         -   `Stateless Inspection`: Unlike security groups, which are stateful, NACLs are stateless.
 This means that they evaluate each network packet independently, without considering the state of previous packets.
 As a result, you must explicitly configure rules for both inbound and outbound traffic in both directions.